zanderfilet/zanderfilet.github.io/_projects/3_project.md

 #### Efficiency and Accuracy of Convolution Implementations

-Here is a summary of compute time to perform the 9x9 box filter convolution on the above image, compared to scipy.signal.convolve2d as a benchmark, along with a comparison of differences to the output provided by the SciPy method.
+Here is a summary of the compute time I observed when performing the 9x9 box filter convolution on the above image, compared to scipy.signal.convolve2d as a benchmark, along with a comparison of differences to the output provided by the SciPy method.

 | Implementation | Time Taken (s) | Max Difference to SciPy |
 |-----------------|----------------|--------------------------|